node-xyz/node-xyz.github.io/_pages/getting.started.md

 It would have been much more interesting, if we could add nodes dynamically.
 Good news: we can.

 XYZ nodes can join a system, given that they have a [list of] seed node(s).
 Seed nodes are the entry point to the system.
 They should check the authority of the incoming node, if required, and pass the list of nodes available inside the system to it, or any other authentication certificate, again, if required.
 The fact that there are a lots of ' _if required_ ' phrases in the statement is that all of these steps are optional and the developer can choose to have them.
-In the most _Wildcard_is scenario, all nodes are public and anyone can join them.
+In the most **_Wildcard_ish** scenario, all nodes are public and anyone can join them.

 Let's assume that both the _StringMS_ and _MathMS_ in the previous section do not know each other.
 That is to say, their list of microservice/nodes in _systemConf_ is empty:

     // string.ms.js
-    let xyz = require('xyz-core').xyz
+    let xyz = require('xyz-core')
     let stringMS = new xyz({
       selfConf: {
         name: 'stringMS',